-Mississippi roast Instant Pot recipe is incredible!
-Big flavors with super tender beef that can be shredded and served over mashed potatoes.
-Fresh or defrosted is best but you could make this starting with our Instant Pot frozen roast recipe too.
+Mississippi roast in Instant Pot is incredible!
+You get super tender chuck roast that can be shredded and served over mashed potatoes.
+Made with fresh meat or Instant Pot frozen roast with pepperoncini peppers it’s an easy one pot meal you’ll love.

-From a hard to figure out arm roast recipe, to steak and lots more.
-You’ll never run out of ideas on my site. ๐ I kid you not, any tough meat can be broken down well under high pressure and come out delicious especially with a pepperoncini sauce like this one!
+Beyond chuck I have made this as an arm roast recipe too, another win.
+You’ll never run out of ideas on my site. 😉 I kid you not, any tough meat can be broken down well under high pressure and come out delicious especially with a pepperoncini sauce like this one!

 You can make this in a Crockpot Express or as a Ninja Foodi recipe too.
 It just needs high pressure and they both have that.
 The latter will use the lid that is not attached with the pressure cook button to come out fabulous.